Treadmill vs. Running Outside: Which is Best for Runners?

-Is running on a treadmill the same as running outside?
 It’s a common question and despite conflicting opinions, scientific research has shown that running on the treadmill is roughly the same as running outside if you make a few simple adjustments.

-So, in this article, I’m going to show you the potential benefits and negatives of treadmill running, how to adjust your workouts to make treadmill running equivalent to logging miles outdoors, and give you some tips to make treadmill running more “enjoyable” when it’s necessary.
+So, in this article, I’m going to show you the potential benefits and negatives of treadmill running, help you adjust your workouts to make treadmill running equivalent to logging miles outdoors, and give you some tips to make treadmill running more “enjoyable” when it’s necessary.

 On one hand, with a treadmill, the belt is moving under you and there is no wind resistance for your body to counter, so it should be easier to run.

 Therefore, by setting the treadmill to a 1% grade, you can offset the lack of wind resistance and the belt moving under you to make treadmill running the same effort as running outdoors.

 Corroborating research has shown that VO2 max is the same when running on a treadmill compared to outside, clearly demonstrating that running on a treadmill is as effective as running outside.

-Therefore, we can decisively conclude that running on a treadmill has the same effect as running outside when running at a 1% grade.
+We can decisively conclude that running on a treadmill has the same effect as running outside when running at a 1% grade.